|Funda M. Gulmen, N.D., M.S.

 certified yoga instructor.
 The breadth and depth of her experience in

-healthcare allow her to offer comprehensive and compassionate care to
+healthcare allows her to offer comprehensive and compassionate care to

 her patients.
 She is a graduate of the University of California - Berkeley, the